jbellis/colbert-live/docs/colbert-live-astra.md

 **Arguments:**

-- `model_name`: The name of the ColBERT model to use.
 - `db`: The database instance to use for querying and storing embeddings.
+- `Model`: The ColBERT or ColPaLi model class to use.
 - `doc_pool_factor (optional)`: The factor by which to pool document embeddings, as the number of embeddings per cluster.
   `None` to disable.
 - `query_pool_distance (optional)`: The maximum cosine distance across which to pool query embeddings.